AJChurchJr/hanged_man/README.md

 MUSIC
 - The simplest one
 - Just drag a song file into the music folder (.mp3,.wav) and let it run.
-- Don't be stupid.
+- There is no input handling for the files.
 Longer files will use too much ram.
+If you use a massive file on your own program and break it, that's on you.